Healthdirect Free Australian health advice you can count on.

 Rare pituitary conditions include:

-• gigantism — where a person grows very tall
+• gigantism — when a child has too much growth hormone and grows very tall

-• Cushing’s syndrome — where the body creates too many steroid hormones
+• Cushing's syndrome — where the body creates too much cortisol due to a growth in the pituitary gland

 Learn more here about the development and quality assurance of healthdirect content.